Ted Cruz

-Rafael Edward Cruz (/kruːz/; born December 22, 1970) is an American politician and attorney serving as the junior United States senator from Texas since 2013.
-A member of the Republican Party, Cruz was the solicitor general of Texas from 2003 to 2008.
-Since 2025, Cruz has chaired the Senate Commerce Committee.
+Rafael Edward Cruz (born December 22, 1970) is an American politician and attorney serving since 2013 as the junior United States Senator from Texas.
+A member of the Republican Party, he served from 2003 to 2008 as the third Solicitor General of Texas.
+He has chaired the Senate Commerce Committee since 2025.
+He has been described as a movement conservative, a social conservative and a constitutional conservative with libertarian leanings.

-After graduating from Princeton University Bachelor of Arts and earning a Juris Doctor from Harvard Law School, Cruz pursued a career in politics, eventually serving as a policy advisor in the George W. Bush administration.
-In 2003, Texas attorney general Greg Abbott appointed Cruz to serve as Solicitor General, a position he held until 2008.
-Cruz was elected to the U.S. Senate in 2012, becoming the first Hispanic American to serve as a U.S. senator from Texas.
-In the Senate, he has taken consistently conservative positions on economic and social policy.
-He played a leading role in the 2013 federal government shutdown, seeking to force Congress and President Barack Obama to defund the Affordable Care Act.
-Cruz was reelected in a close race in 2018 against Democratic nominee Beto O'Rourke and won a third term in 2024 against Congressman Colin Allred.
+After graduating from Princeton University with a Bachelor of Arts and earning a Juris Doctor from Harvard Law School, Cruz pursued a career in politics, eventually becoming a policy advisor in the George W. Bush administration.
+In 2003, Texas attorney general Greg Abbott appointed Cruz solicitor general, a position he held until 2008.

+First elected to the U.S. Senate in 2012, Cruz is the first Hispanic American to be a U.S. senator from Texas.
+He played a leading role in the 2013 federal government shutdown, unsuccessfully seeking to force Congress and President Barack Obama to defund the Affordable Care Act.
+Cruz was reelected in a close race in 2018 and in 2024.
 In 2025, he drafted and led the effort to pass the TAKE IT DOWN Act, signed into law by President Donald Trump.
+In May 2025, Cruz introduced a bill to create what later became Trump accounts.

-In 2016, Cruz sought the Republican presidential nomination, emerging as a serious competitor to front-runner Donald Trump in a primary marked by intense, often personal, exchanges.
-Cruz initially withheld his endorsement after Trump secured the nomination, but became a strong supporter during Trump's first term.
-In 2021, Cruz objected to the certification of Joe Biden's victory in the 2020 presidential election.
+In 2016, Cruz sought the Republican presidential nomination, emerging as a serious competitor to Trump in a primary marked by intense and often personal exchanges.
+Cruz initially withheld his endorsement after Trump won the nomination, but became a supporter during Trump's first term.
+Cruz is set to become Texas's senior senator when John Cornyn leaves office in 2027.